DodgyBadger/GPT2DB/README.md

 ## Step 4: Test endpoints

-Create a global variable in Postman named BASE_URL and set the value to the URL provided for your MongoDB cluster.
+Create a global variable in Postman named URL_ENDPOINT and set the value to the URL provided for your MongoDB cluster.
 Test each of the endpoints.
 If you give ChatGPT a copy of the validation_schema, it can create sample data for you to post in the body of the requests that send a payload.

 Debug as needed until you have all the endpoints working.

 ## Step 5: Set up GPT actions

-Copy the GPT instructions and action schema into the GPT configuration.
+Copy the contents of GPT_instructions and Action_schema into the GPT configuration.
 Save and test.

 ## Step 6: Improve security

-In MongoDB Atlas, enable API Key authentication on your application and create a new key.
+In MongoDB Atlas, enable API Keys authentication on your application and create a new key.
 Copy this into a notepad or password manager.

 Change all the endpoint facing functions to Application authentication.
 Test the endpoints in Postman and you should receive an authentication error.

 In Postman, add a new header to each endpoint action named apiKey and paste in the MongoDB API key.
 For added security, reference a global secret variable instead.
 Test that your endpoints are working again.

 Add this new API key to the action authorization in the GPT Recipe Assistant.
-Key type is none.
-Be sure to name it apiKey.
+Authentica type is API Key.
+Custom header name is apiKey.

 ## Notes